gokulkrishh/introduction-to-graphql/README.md

 # Introduction to GraphQL

-_A simple demo of GraphQL & explanation about what is GraphQL and its concepts._
+_Introduction to GraphQL & its concepts with a demo._

 ## 😼 What is GraphQL?